 Getting there

 The Hokuriku Shinkansen’s Hakutaka service is the only bullet train to go from Tokyo to Iiyama, the closest station to Nozawa Onsen Snow Resort and town.
 It’s a little under 2 hours and around ¥8,580 one-way.
 From there, you can take the Nozawa Onsen Liner Bus for ¥600 (about 25 minutes).
-There is also a taxi service available which would cost around ¥7,000 for a taxi that can fit up to four people.
+There is also a taxi service available, which would cost around ¥7,000 for a taxi that can fit up to four people.

 If you’d prefer to drive, it will take around 3 hours from Tokyo using toll roads.
-There are a few parking lots that have free day parking available (Car park 2 in the Karasawa area and car park 3 in the Nanbara area, for example), while other parking lots charge from ¥100 per hour or ¥500 to ¥1,000 for day parking of a standard vehicle.
-The types of facilities available, the opening hours and the availability of things like overnight parking all vary depending on the parking lot, so check carefully.
+There are a few parking lots that have free day parking available (Carpark 2 in the Karasawa area and Carpark 3 in the Nanbara area, for example), while other parking lots charge from ¥100 per hour or ¥500 to ¥1,000 for day parking of a standard vehicle.
+The types of facilities available, the opening hours, and the availability of things like overnight parking all vary depending on the parking lot, so check carefully.

 Getting around

 Since Nozawa Onsen town is quite compact, you’ll be able to get around easily enough on foot.
-To get to the resort, you can take a free shuttle bus from Chuo Terminal in the centre of town to the Nagasaka gondola station.
+To get to the resort, you can take a free shuttle bus from Chuo Terminal in the center of town to the Nagasaka gondola station.
 Alternatively, you could take the Yu-Road escalator to the Hikage gondola area or the Shinyu pair lift up to the Hikage area.

 Where to stay

 There are a number of very decent hotels and ryokan (traditional Japanese inns) in Nozawa Onsen Town.
-Check out what’s availablehere.
+Check out what’s available here.

 - 3.5 km from Kamisakai Station Iiyama Line